rlivings39/cpp-practice/cpp-software-design/README.md

 * Follow the Liskov Substitution Principle (LSP) to ensure expected behavior of abstractions
 * Ensure that derived classes adhere to the expected base class behavior
 * Communication abstraction expectations
+* Apply these to static polymorphism and template parameters too

+### Guideline 7: Understand the similarities between base classes and concepts

+The LSP also applies to templates, compile-time polymorphism, and concepts.

+### Guideline 8: Understand the semantic requirements of overload sets

 ## Other references mentioned